osmandapp/web/main/docs/user/troubleshooting/navigation.md

 For native routing there are different limitations for different phones, depending on memory &amp; processor.
 In general, native routing should handle &lt; 300 km routes nicely.
 The route calculation should take between 15 sec and 4 minutes.
 It is prudent to not wait much longer than 4 minutes, because most likely the program will crash.

-The only known workaround to compute long routes is to insert intermediate destinations.
-Two additional intermediate destinations should be enough even for very long routes.

 ### How to calculate routes longer than 250km?

-Many long routes (> 200-250km) cannot not be calculated by OsmAnd's offline routing engine today.
-If the app does not show a route after 7-8 minutes of calculation time, consider [placing waypoints](https://osmand.net/docs/user/navigation/route-navigation#how-to-use) (pick e.g. places on motorways).
+1. If the app does not show a route after 7-8 minutes of calculation time, consider [placing waypoints](https://osmand.net/docs/user/navigation/route-navigation#how-to-use) (pick e.g. places on motorways).
 3-4 waypoints will be enough to calculate even 1000km routes.

+2. For Top-end devices you can increase memory up to 512 MB or 1024 MB - [Memory allocated devices](../plugins/development.md#memory-allocated-for-routing).

-For Android version you can create a Navigation Profile with Third-party routing (BRouter) or online navigation type.
+3. For Android version you can create a Navigation Profile with Online or Third-party routing (BRouter).
 Read more about it [here](https://osmand.net/docs/user/personal/profiles#navigation).

 ## The calculated route does not seem correct